Jessica Mills

-Jessica Mills Kincade is an American former competitive figure skater.
+Jessica Mills Kincade is an American figure skating coach.
 She is the 1989 World Junior champion and 1994 Skate Canada International bronze medalist.

 Personal life

 Jessica Mills is the sister of Olympic gymnast Phoebe Mills.
 She is now known as Jessica Mills Kincade.

 Career

 Having become interested in skating at age five, Mills trained in Janesville, Wisconsin and Boston before moving to Torrance, California in 1986 to train under Barbara Roles.

 She placed fourth on the junior level at the 1988 U.S. Championships.
 She was included in the U.S. team to the 1989 World Junior Championships after a leg injury led another skater to withdraw.
 Mills placed fourth in the compulsory figures, second in the short program, and first in the free skate.
 She was awarded the gold medal ahead of Japan's Junko Yaginuma and France's Surya Bonaly at the event, which was held in December 1988 in Sarajevo.
 She won the junior silver medal at the 1989 U.S. Championships.

 Mills placed fourth at the 1990 World Junior Championships, held in December 1989 in Colorado Springs, Colorado.
 She won the bronze medal at the 1994 Skate Canada International and placed fifth at the 1995 Karl Schäfer Memorial.

-Mills Kincade is a coach at the Louisville Skating Academy in Louisville, Kentucky.
+Mills Kincade is the director of Louisville Skating Academy in Louisville, Kentucky.